 Today’s consumers rely increasingly on user-generated online reviews to inform and aid purchase decisions.
-Review aggregators like Yelp, TripAdvisor, Google+ Local, and Foursquare have all become popular alternatives to seeking the opinion of expert critics.
+Review aggregators like Yelp, TripAdvisor, Google My Business, and Foursquare have all become popular alternatives to seeking the opinion of expert critics.
 It’s all part of the Internet’s evolution as a social platform, as well as a seemingly unlimited source of review information.

 But who knew?
 It turns out that these reviews are influencing consumers in ways that they don’t even realize.

 In a study that sheds more light on the psychological impact of online reviews, University of Melbourne researcher Brent Coker discovered that early exposure to positive reviews tend to stick and shape the opinions of consumers – even if later reviews are negative.

 (Check out: “Online Reviews Key to Building Consumer Trust”)

 According to Coker’s “Seeking the opinions of others online: Evidence of evaluation overshoot”, glowing reviews and five-star ratings on sites like Yelp and Google+ Local stay fresher than low ratings and negative reviews – especially if the positive ones come first.

 In fact, even if consumers are then told that the review information that they encountered early on was inaccurate or untrue, the impact of the positive reviews would still linger and be associated with the given brand, local business, product, or service – thereby trumping the negative information that may come later.